Chairman’s Corporate Governance Report

 The Board is responsible to shareholders for the proper management of the Company and meets formally at least six times a year to set the overall direction and strategy of the Company, to review operating and financial performance and to consider and advise on senior management appointments.
 The Board also monitors and approves financial policy and budgets, including capital expenditure.
 All key decisions are subject to Board approval.

 The Company Secretary is responsible for ensuring that Board procedures are followed and that all applicable rules and regulations are complied with.
 Liz Dixon, Finance Director, performs the role of Company Secretary, providing an internal advisory role to the Board.
-The QCA’s guidelines state that the role of Company Secretary should not be held by an Executive Director, and as such we do not comply with this requirement.
+The QCA’s guidelines state that the role of Company Secretary should not be held by an Executive Director, and as such the Company does not comply with this requirement.
 It is the Board’s view that the size and complexity of the business does not necessitate a separate role of Company Secretary.
 Liz Dixon is supported and guided in this role by the Company’s legal advisors.

 Board and Committee attendance

-The Board met six times during the year and its committees met a further 4 times in accordance with their terms of reference.
+The Board met six times during the 2018-19 financial year and its committees met a further 4 times in accordance with their terms of reference.
 The attendance of the Directors at these meetings is detailed below.
 On the occasions when a Director is unable to attend a meeting, any comments he has arising from the information pack circulated prior to the meeting are provided to the Chairman.